-If you are in immediate danger, call 911 as soon as possible.
+If you are in immediate danger, call 911 or 317-940-9999 (BUPD emergency line) as soon as possible.

 Report an Incident

-If you have experienced sexual misconduct, are encouraged, but not required, to make a report.
+If you have experienced sexual misconduct, you are encouraged, but not required, to make a report.
 The decision is entirely your own.

 Deciding whether and how to make a report can be difficult.
 You do not have to make a decision right away, but you are encouraged to seek medical attention and to preserve evidence as quickly as possible.
 Centers of Hope at Indianapolis-area hospitals provide free and confidential medical assistance and evidence collection and preservation.

 If you would like to discuss your reporting options before making a decision, there are several confidential resources available to you on campus.
 Please note that most employees on campus, other than those confidential resources, are expected to report to the University when they become aware of an incident of sexual misconduct.
 That obligation is defined in University policy.